Skip to main content

 3. Capitalized Interest

-Typically, interest payments are included in the regular payments you make towards the loan.
+Typically, interest payments are included in the regular payments you make toward the loan.
 However, there are some instances when that interest goes unpaid.

 A typical example is when you receive a loan deferment for something like a student loan.
 When that happens, a part of the interest goes unpaid despite continuing to accrue.